 Pour half of the orange mixture into the prepared loaf pan and smooth the top until it's evenly distributed.
 Freeze for five minutes.
 Remove from freezer and spread white mixture evenly on top, then place back in the freezer for five more minutes.
 Spread remaining orange mixture over the top, then place in the refrigerator until firm, at least two hours.

 Use the foil to lift the fudge from the pan and onto a cutting surface.
 Cut into 32 one-inch squares, but keep refrigerated until ready to serve.

-Notes: Devon recently saw this recipe in a magazine and made it this afternoon for our post-Bible study dessert tonight.
+Notes: Devon saw this recipe in a magazine and made it for our post-Bible study dessert one night.
 He didn't use nearly as much food coloring as the ones in the magazine, but there was enough to tell the difference in colors between the layers.
-The fudge was a hit with all 6 Ws!
+The fudge is a hit with all 6 Ws!